leemorgan/NSData-Compression/README.md

 Purpose
 =====
-Compression is a category on Data that provides data compression and decompression functionality by wrapping CompressionLib, a new library available on OS 10.11 and iOS 9.0
+Compression is a set of extensions to Swift's Foundation Data type that provide data compression and decompression functionality by wrapping [libcompression](https://developer.apple.com/library/mac/documentation/Performance/Reference/Compression/), a new library available on OS 10.11 and iOS 9.0

 Compression is written in Swift.
 For the Objective-C version see [LAMCompression](https://github.com/leemorgan/NSData-LAMCompression).

 Installation
 =====
-To use the Compression category in an app, include the `Data+Compression.swift` file in your project.
+To use the Compression extensions in an app, include the `Data+Compression.swift` file in your project.

 You will also need to include the `libcompression` library in your project.